 South Asian Studies is an interdisciplinary concentration in which students work across the humanities and social sciences, geographical locations, and time periods.
 The concentration emphasizes both the diversity of South Asia as a region, as well as the long-term historical connections among people and places in Pakistan, Nepal, Bhutan, India, Bangladesh and Sri Lanka.
 The concentration takes a comparative approach, bringing attention to history, politics, and culture within the region, as well as in the equally vital global South Asian diaspora.

-Thursdays from 3:00pm to 5:00pm in room 239, Stephen Robert '62 Hall, 280 Brook St. or by appointment.
+Office Hours: Tuesdays from 12-1 pm in Room 239, Stephen Robert ’62 Hall, 280 Brook St., or by appointment

 Concentration Requirements

-Course requirements: 10 Courses or 12 for honors
+Course Requirements: 10 Courses or 12 for honors

-RELS 1510: Islam in South Asia (Spring 2018)
+RELS 1510 – Islam in South Asia | Suvaid Yaseen (Fall 2024)

-2 courses with a majority focus on South Asia in the Social Sciences, such as:
+2 Courses with a Majority Focus on South Asia in the Social Sciences, such as:

-POLS1280: Politics, Economy, and Society in India (Spring 2018)
+POLS 1280 – Politics, Economy and Society in India | Ashutosh Varshney (Spring 2025)

 The objective for allowing students to take these courses is to encourage students to develop a self-designed focus within South Asian Studies.
 The student must make a coherent and rigorous argument (to be approved by the DUS/Concentration Advisor) as to how they will bring the material from these elective courses to bear on the study of South Asia.
 A student interested in state-society relations in South Asian Studies, for example, may draw from Political Science, Sociology, and Public Policy, or other departments, to develop their thinking on these issues.
 A student interested in South Asian antiquity may draw from Philosophy, Comparative Literature, Africana Studies, Theatre Arts and Performance Studies, or other relevant departments as well.
 We encourage students to cultivate their elective trajectories in imaginative, inter-disciplinary ways, in consultation with relevant faculty.